-Join Martin Guidry for an in-depth discussion in this video Considerations for database server consolidation, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Considerations for database server consolidation, part of SQL Server 2012: Designing Database Solutions.

 - In this section I'd like to talk about…Database Server Consolidation.…If you have multiple Microsoft SQL servers running,…you could move all of the databases off of one server,…put them on another server,…and then retire that server that is no longer being used.…There can be some advantages…and disadvantages to doing this.…So in this section we're going to talk about…reasons to consolidate,…and reasons not to consolidate.…First, the Reasons to Consolidate.…Well, hopefully it will lead to a simpler infrastructure.…